 Sadly, the people rebelled against God.
 They angered God by killing their babies.
 They rejected moral standards.
 The lusts of the flesh governed their behavior.
 Wicked kings seduced the people, and the people sought out sinful lifestyles.
 They rejected God.

-God sent prophets warned the people.
+God sent prophets to warn the people.
 Still, the people defied God.
 They continued on a destructive course.

 Satan created a breach in their spiritual defenses.